F5Networks/f5-cloud-failover-extension/docs/userguide/quickstart.rst

 #.
 POST to the URI ``https://<BIG-IP>/mgmt/shared/cloud-failover/declare``

+   ..
+NOTE:: You must POST the initial configuration to each device at least once for the appropriate system hook configuration to enable failover via CFE.
+Additional configuration operations can be sent to a single device.

 #.
 To stream the output of restnoded, use the tail command: ``tail –f /var/log/restnoded/restnoded.log``